camdram/camdram/README.md

  * Visit http://try.github.io/ if you're not familiar with Git.
  * Code should ideally conform to the style guide here: http://www.php-fig.org/psr/psr-2/.
 If this is far too daunting, a poorly styled but functional improvement is better than no improvement.
 You can use http://cs.sensiolabs.org/ to (mostly) clean your code up after writing it.

-Depending on the type of change, make sure to check it works as a logged-in and/or non-logged in visitor.
-You can log in to your local instance of Camdram with one of three default accounts (the password for each is just 'password'):
+Depending on the type of change, ensure it works as a logged-in and/or non-logged in visitor.
+You can log in to your local instance of Camdram with one of three default accounts (the password for each is just 'password').
+These credentials can also be used at https://development.camdram.net/
  * user1@camdram.net
  * user2@camdram.net
  * admin@camdram.net (this is an admin user)